 A good night's rest is the secret to having a productive, healthy, and happy day for kids and adults.
-Here are five ways to create a calming bedtime routine that sets you all up for better sleep.
+Here are five ways to create a calming bedtime routine that sets you all up for better sleep (and more productive days ahead).

 Getting enough quality sleep - seven or more hours per night - is one of the healthiest things you can do for your mind and body.
 Proper rest gives the body time to repair itself.
 It boosts brain function, strengthens the immune system, improves heart health, reduces stress, and improves your mood.
 But getting enough ZZZs is a challenge for most families, what with dinner time, tv-watching, smart phone-scrolling, and little ones' nighttime antics.
 (Every parent has heard, "Just one more bedtime story!" thousands of times).